 The 40 Hour HAZWOPER Training also provides workers with an in-depth knowledge of site characterization, decontamination methods, container handling, emergency response strategies, radiological hazards, and safe work practices while performing work operations at a contaminated site.

 Of the various courses available under Section (e) of the HAZWOPER regulations, OSHA requires that each employee must receive a level of training appropriate for their job type and responsibilities.

 General site workers engaged in the clean-up of uncontrolled hazardous waste sites must complete 40 hours of training off-site along with 3 additional days of supervised hands-on practical training sessions.

-On the same lines, supervisors must undergo the same amount of training as the workers they are moderating i.e. either 24- or 40-hour HAZWOPER training.
+Along the same lines, supervisors must undergo the same amount of training as the workers they are moderating i.e. either 24- or 40-hour HAZWOPER training.
 Additionally, supervisors must also receive 8-hours of specialized managerial training.

-OSHA regulations require that general site workers and supervisors must receive 8-hours of refresher training annually to maintain their initial 24- or 40-hour HAZWOPER certification.
+OSHA regulations require that general site workers and supervisors must receive 8 hours of refresher training annually to maintain their initial 24- or 40-hour HAZWOPER certification.